brewburgr/Microparticle-TFM/README.md

 ---

 For **simulated profiles**, we prescribed traction profiles and analytically computed displacement fields from them as described in our manuscript.
-These references might be useful to follow the implementations:
+These references might be useful to follow our implementation:

 A. Mietke, O. Otto, S. Girardo, P. Rosendahl, A. Taubenberger, S. Golfier, E. Ulbricht, S. Aland, J. Guck and E. Fischer-Friedrich, Biophysical Journal, 2015, 109, 2023–2036.